wp-plugins/anti-spam/readme.txt

 == Changelog ==

+= 2.3 - 2014-11-23 =
+* enqueue script only for pages with comments form and in the footer (thanks to dougvdotcom)
+* clean up code

 = 2.2 - 2014-08-03 =
 * clear value of the empty input because some themes are adding some value for all inputs